sanabiot21/MusicLocker-PHP/docs/LARAVEL_MIGRATION_PLAN.md

 **Date Created**: September 23, 2025
-**Current Custom Project Location**: `C:\Users\shawn\Desktop\MusicLocker-PHP` **Target Laravel Project Location**: `C:\xampp\htdocs\MusicLocker-PHP` **Team**: NaturalStupidity
+**Current Custom Project Location**: `C:\Users\shawn\Desktop\MusicLocker-PHP` **Target Laravel Project Location**: `C:\Users\shawn\Desktop\MusicLocker-PHP\laravel` **Team**: NaturalStupidity

 ## Overview

 This document outlines the complete migration strategy from the current custom PHP MVC application to a fresh Laravel framework installation.
-The Laravel project has already been created at `C:\xampp\htdocs\MusicLocker-PHP` using `composer create-project laravel/laravel MusicLocker-PHP`.
+The Laravel project has been consolidated into a `/laravel` subdirectory for unified development and deployment.

 ## Current State Analysis